 ACR tech uses audio, video, or watermark cues to recognize TV content.
 It is then matched to a source database for reference.
 ACR data may include various OTT networks, TV programs, commercials, and genres.
 However, its content will vary based on how it’s collected.

 ACR data also captures key behaviors associated with TV viewership, like content streaming, time-shifting, and ad-skipping.
 It can also identify things like cord-cutting and binge-watching.
 This data is used to help brands understand the viewing habits of their target audiences.

 Audio fingerprinting collects data from connected devices through audio.
 However, you can’t obtain ACR data from anyone at any time.
 The app must be running, and users must opt-in to data collection.
-The result can be a limited scale and gaps in data metrics.
+The result can be limited in scale, with gaps in data metrics.

-On the other hand, video methods collect data directly from the viewer’s connected TV through visual or video.
+On the other hand, video methods collect data directly from the viewer’s connected TV through visual or video capture information.
 This method is scalable because it captures all content that passes through the TV.
-Unlike audio, video capturing only requires the TV to be on and for users opt-in to data collection.
+Unlike audio, video capturing only requires that the TV be on, and for users to opt-in to data collection.